cardano-scaling/hydra/docs/monthly/2023-09-monthly.md

 ##### Emurgo

 * Initial discussions to evaluate building a payments channel network using Hydra
-* Could leverage work done on hydra-pay by Obsidian
+* Could leverage work done on Hydra Pay by Obsidian

 ## Conclusion